 The very next morning we went to let the remaining ducks out to find that Lucy had 4 ducklings to contend with.
 A truly bitter-sweet moment, that sense where one life ends and another begins.
 But this is only the beginning of our Duck World Drama.

-I then did what I later read you should never do and that was pick back a bit of the shell from the pip on the one egg, but even so, I am glad I did for it revealed a tiny beak that was moving, making me realise there was still life in these eggs.
+We then did what I later read you should never do and that was pick back a bit of the shell from the pip.
+But even so, I am glad I did for it revealed a tiny beak that was moving, making me realise there was still life in these eggs.
 I then tapped the other eggs and was greeted with a ‘tick’ noise back from 2 of the others.

-I quickly took the eggs up to our cottage and went about trying to cobble together an incubator.
-Grabbing a thermal cooler, I put a towel in it with the eggs on it, and stuck it in front of our heater turned up high.
+Quickly taking the eggs up to our cottage, I went about trying to cobble together an incubator.
+Grabbing a thermal cooler, a towel was put in it with the eggs on it, and stuck it in front of our heater turned up high.
 Then I tried to find information, as quickly as I could.
 Anything and everything about DIY incubators and hatching duck eggs.